Are you tired of trying to keep up with the latest and greatest trends, only to find that they fade away faster than a

 I’m not bashing ad networks here, they can be a great source of income if you have a lot of traffic.
 I’m just saying don’t paint yourself into a corner where you have to rely on one.

 I’m also not saying that every site that is using an ad network is gonna get slammed in the next Google update.
 That’s probably very unlikely.
 However, it is possible that having a badly optimized site, and also using third-party services that slow your site down could hurt your rankings.

 So, with that out of the way, in order to choose a good evergreen niche to blog about, then I recommend only looking at niches that you can also make a decent amount of money from, and also gives you the opportunity to diversify your blog’s monetization.

 The 6 Top-Level Evergreen Niches

 Another way to say it is, it’s an “umbrella niche” which all other sub-niches fit into in that market.

 The 6 top-level evergreen niches are:

 These are the five topics that people will always want information on.
-Each of these niches also have loads, and loads of sub-niches, which are highly monetizeable.
+Each of these niches also has loads, and loads of sub-niches, which are highly monetizable.

 Why Choose a Sub-Niche?